PremAmanchi/Genome-Analysis/README.md

 # Genome-Analysis

 Welcome to the GENOME-ANALYSES repository!
-This project is based on the research paper titled "Compression-complexity measures for analysis and classification of coronaviruses."
-(DOI: 10.3390/e25010081) The study focuses on utilizing compression-complexity-based distance measures to analyze genomic sequences, generate phylogenetic trees, and train machine learning models using complexity values as features.
+This project is based on the research paper titled "Compression-complexity measures for analysis and classification of coronaviruses." (https://doi.org/10.3390/e25010081) The study focuses on utilizing compression-complexity-based distance measures to analyze genomic sequences, generate phylogenetic trees, and train machine learning models using complexity values as features.

 #Authors
 Amanchi Prem Kumar